SCM Dunărea Giurgiu: History

 Founded in 1948, with players from Dragaje and Acvila, two small clubs from Giurgiu, Dunărea played for several years in the districts and regional championships.

 In the 1960–61 season, led by Lucian Mititelu, Dunărea won the Bucharest Regional Championship and qualified for promotion play-offs in the second division, but lost the promotion finishing in the 3rd place behind CFR Arad and Carpați Sinaia, in a series in who also played Flacăra Roșie București, Muscelul IMS Câmpulung and Dinamo Craiova.
 Also, Dunărea reached the first round proper of the Romanian Cup, but lost in front of Progresul București 0–4.
 The squad of Dunărea during the championship and the play-offs matches was composed of: Manole, Gheorghiu, Drăgănescu, Nemțescu, Iorgulescu, Ghiță, Pană, Albu, IIiuță, Stan, Nicu, Rotărescu, Năsturescu, Nania, Grozea, Negrilă and Vasile Ene.

 In the summer of 1963, the club merged with Victoria Giurgiu, newly promoted to Divizia C, and played in the South Series of the third tier, finishing 2nd in the 1963–64 season and 3rd in the 1964–65 season.
 The two clubs separated in 1965, and the shipyard team was renamed Dunărea, continuing to compete in the third division, where it finished 5th in 1965–66 and 4th in 1966–67.

 After five consecutive seasons in the third tier, Dunărea managed to promote for the first time to Divizia B at the end of the 1967–68 season, winning the South Series after a strong battle with Progresul Brăila.
 Led by Gheorghe Gîrlea for most of the season and by Nicolae Nemțescu towards the end, the Dunărea squad included Penescu, Piticu, Ghibănescu, Iacob, Lungu, Cristache, Ghiță, Cojocaru, State, D. Ion, Borțea, Grădinaru, Nania, Mustață, Trăistaru, Anghel, Constantin, E. Ilie, Clepcea, C. Sandu, Budurincă, Marin, Mănăilă, P. Nicolae, and Țigănilă.

 In the second division, Dunărea successively occupied 12th in 1968–69 season, and during the same campaign the team also reached the Round of 32 in the Cupa României, drawing 2–2 after extra time at home against Rapid București but being eliminated because the regulations stated that, in case of a draw, the away team advanced.
 This was followed by 13th in 1969–70, 6th in 1970–71, 11th in 1971–72, and 12th in 1972–73, before being relegated at the end of the 1973–74 season after finishing 16th in Series II.

 Dunărea spent only one season in the third division, earning a quick promotion by winning Series V of the 1974–75 Divizia C under coach Tinel Popescu.
-Renamed FCM Giurgiu (Fotbal Club Muncitoresc, “Workers’ Football Club”), the team had a solid 1975–76 season, finishing 6th, followed by 10th in 1976–77, 11th in 1977–78, 10th in 1978–79, and last place in 1979–80, which resulted in relegation at the end of the season.
+Renamed FCM Giurgiu (Fotbal Club Muncitoresc, “Workers’ Football Club”), the team had a solid 1975–76 season, finishing 6th, followed by 10th in 1976–77, and 11th in 1977–78 with Viorel Popescu as head coach, who was replaced by Ștefan Roman the following season when the team ranked 10th, and last place in 1979–80, which resulted in relegation at the end of the season.